Updated: Feb 11

 I guess it was inevitable that if I enjoyed many unpopular or little-known games that I would end up disliking many of the popular and well-known ones.

 Note that these are purely my subjective views based entirely on my subjective tastes.
-I am not insinuating that the following are objectively bad, nor is this intended as any form of slight or attack on the people who made these games or the people who like playing them.
+I am not insinuating that the following are objectively bad, nor is this intended as any form of slight or attack on the people who made these games or the people who enjoy playing them.
 These games simply do not ‘do it’ for me.
 I have attempted to explain why where possible.

 "Third-Person Action Adventures with Stealth Elements”.
 (As one of my former Exclusively Games stablemates would say) i.e. Assassins Creed, The Last of Us, Uncharted, Horizon Zero Dawn, Metal Gear etc.